Something very nice, and positive, about the land area called Sweden,

 Swedish Trivia

-— What's Behind the Lipstick/Makeup Mirror —
+— Behind the Mirror —

 Curious about deeper Swedish trivia?